mementomoryn/rmm/wiki/FAQ.md

 This is only supposed to be a template repository, to use this you need to create your own repository with the [template maker](https://github.com/new?template_name=rmm&template_owner=mementomoryn).

-If you have granted the access, you can also generate the template from these repositories:
+In case you have granted the access, you can also generate the template from these repositories: